You are here

 The eHLbc new product selection process benefits everyone, as it ensures that there is sufficient interest among members for a successful offering before initiating negotiations with the vendor.

-eHLbc does not seek unsolicited product offers from vendors, nor will it pass on such offers to its libraries.
+eHLbc does not seek unsolicited product offers from vendors, nor will it pass on such offers to its members.

 Licensing and Technical Considerations

-See Member Tiers & FTEs for more information.
+See the Cost-Sharing Models page for more information.

 eHLbc works regularly with other library consortia to enable more benficial licensing arrangements.
 A partial list of current partners includes:

 - COPPUL (Council of Prairie and Pacific University Libraries)